 When the Lord of Men,* the Causer of Causes,* had concluded His first utterance, He addressed that same questioner, saying:

 Dost thou know what My purpose is in coming to this world and in proclaiming My Cause amongst the peoples?
 I will say it that thou shalt know.
 I have come to establish openly—through the strength and power of God—justice, protection, trustworthiness, and piety in every corner of this world, which is so replete with defilement, and in which the oppression of the oppressors and the treachery of the treacherous have sealed shut the door of tranquility to all creation.
-These I shall establish in such wise that a woman secluded behind the veil—to a ray of whose beauty even the sun itself would fail to compare, and whose virtue and beauty are without like or peer; a woman adorned with every precious gem, and bedecked with ornaments incalculable even to them that are endued with understanding—can step out from behind that veil with manifest splendor and travel, alone and without guardian or escort, from the uttermost corners of the East to the uttermost ends of the West.
+These I shall establish in such wise that a woman secluded behind the veil—to a ray of whose beauty even the sun itself would fail to compare, and whose virtue and beauty are without like or peer; a woman adorned with every precious gem, and bedecked with ornaments incalculable even to them that are endued with understanding—can step out from behind that veil with manifest splendor and travel, alone and without guardian or keeper, from the uttermost reaches of the East to the farthest ends of the West.
 She would, indeed, be a wayfarer in every land and a traveler in every region.
 The state of trustworthiness, piety, equity, and justice—free of any treachery, baseness, injustice, and oppression—will be such that not a single rapacious hand would stretch out to encroach upon her riches, nor would one look of perfidy, perversity, or passion fall upon the beauty of her purity.
 Indeed, with a heart unsullied and countenance filled with joy, she would conclude her journey through every land and return to her native home.

 He then said: